 Finding CDs, LPs and Videos

-To search for recordings, use the KEYWORD search feature of the Western Libraries catalogue.
+To search for recordings, use the ADVANCED SEARCH feature of the Western Libraries OMNI catalogue.
 Here are a few tips and tricks depending upon the genre you seek:

 To enhance your success rate include the keyword 'COMPACT' to narrow your search results to only CDs.